jdimpson/restlog/README.md

 `archive` is a boolean (defaulting to true) that, when a *rotate* command is run, will cause the cause the `currentset` file to be renamed (or copied, if `previousset` is set) to the current year-month-day-hour-minute (and will copy the file extension if present).
 If this value is set to false, no archive will be made.

 `previousset` is a file that the `currentset` will be renamed to when `rotate` command is run.
-Note that it will be renamed to this file.
+Note that it will be renamed to this file (not copied).
 This will happen regardless of what value `archive` is.
-If `archive` is true, then

 *NOTE*: if `archive` is false and `previousset` is null, then when the *rotate* command is run, the `currentset` file *WILL BE DELETED*